Upgrades

 - Waits for active queries on the database servers to complete (with a runtime more than

-). - If there are no active queries, sends a
+pg_slow_active_query_treshold). - If there are no active queries, sends a

 - If active queries do not complete within 30 seconds (

-). - If after that it is still not possible to pause the pgbouncer servers within 60 seconds (
+pgbouncer_pool_pause_terminate_aftervariable), the script terminates slow active queries (longer thanpg_slow_active_query_treshold_to_terminate). - If after that it is still not possible to pause the pgbouncer servers within 60 seconds (

-variable) from the start of the script, the script exits with an error.- Perform rollback
+pgbouncer_pool_pause_stop_aftervariable) from the start of the script, the script exits with an error.- Perform rollback

 - Print error message: "PgBouncer pools could not be paused, please try again later."